Code-Institute-Submissions/ms2-ashtreeestates/README.md

  1. Google Maps markers from getNearbyPlaces search overlapping each other
     - *The first step was to create a clearFilters() function, which would set the setMaponAll function to a null value.
 However, this initially had no effect as the markers created by the getNearbyPlaces function was individually listing all of the values.
-    Therefore, I added a created an empty markers array, followed by using the .push method to push all of the markers created by the getNearbyPlaces into an array.
+    Therefore, I created an empty markers array, followed by using the .push method to push all of the markers created by the getNearbyPlaces into an array.
 The clearFilters() function then had the desired effect, and I added these to the click event listeners in order to clear the map before loading the next array of markers.*
 2. The 'sticky' navbar was hiding behind the content when scrolling down the page.